hhhhernyi/quiz-project/README.md

 # You want to be millionaire or not?

-This is a redevelopment of my first project with General Assembly, where i developed a browser based game using HTML, CSS, and Javascript
+This is a redevelopment of my first project with General Assembly, where i developed a browser based game using HTML, CSS, and Javascript.
 I decided to redo it using React and Typescript, to learn more about typescript development

 ## Main things to work on